VernonGrant/gnu-c-language-manual/markdown/Signals.md

 `SIGBUS`

--   This signal is generated when an invalid pointer is dereferenced, typically the result of dereferencing an uninintalized pointer.
+-   This signal is generated when an invalid pointer is dereferenced, typically the result of dereferencing an uninitialized pointer.
 It is similar to `SIGSEGV`, except that `SIGSEGV` indicates invalid access to valid memory, while `SIGBUS` indicates an attempt to access an invalid address.